teuben/nemo/scripts/csh/mkmh97.md

 9. Estimate how many particles we need to see shells, and how many to trace the full dynamic range of the galaxy as for example can be seen in the CenA image.

-10. modify the script such that the 2nd galaxy has a mass ratio mratio=0.1 for example.
-    You can use snapvirial and/or snapscale for this.

-11. Run the script with two systems with initial conditions r0=0 and v0=0.
+10. Run the script with two systems with initial conditions r0=0 and v0=0.
 What does this do?
 Hint: you may need a special seed= to avoid an interesting numerical problem (some codes will even crash)

 ## Example analysis